ecomonestop/rico-spring-kafka/Readme.md

 ![alt text](https://github.com/ecomonestop/rico-spring-kafka/blob/master/ForeignSource.PNG?raw=true)

+#### Run locally
+To run locally, do the following steps:

+	1. Run docker-compose up -d
+	2. Start the app.
+Either from ide or command line using the foreign spring profile
+	3. Test the app is working by simulating a S3 Object create event using sam local and verifying contents of file is now in the "toStream" topic:
+		3.a sam local invoke "S3FileToStreamFunction" -e events/event-s3.json
+		3.b docker exec -it kafka bash
+		[appuser@kafka ~]$ kafka-console-consumer --bootstrap-server localhost:9092 --from-beginning --topic toStream --property "print.key=true"
+null    {"id":123,"name":"test"}

 TODO:
 - Describe how to make this app fault tolerant, "exactly once" semantics
 - Give explanation on StreamBridge, Spring cloud stream API for "Foreign Source"
+-  Add dead letter queue to lambda
+-  deploy to a test environment in AWS

 ### Detailed Use Case - Do not compute what you can precompute